ENCCS/cmake-workshop/content/cmake-syntax.rst

       .. tab:: C++

-         You can download the :download:`complete, working example <code/tarballs/conditionals-cxx_solution.tar.bz2>`.
+         You can download the :download:`scaffold project <code/tarballs/02_conditionals-cxx.tar.bz2>` and the :download:`complete, working example <code/tarballs/02_conditionals-cxx_solution.tar.bz2>`.

       .. tab:: Fortran

-         You can download the :download:`complete, working example <code/tarballs/conditionals-f_solution.tar.bz2>`.
+         You can download the :download:`scaffold project <code/tarballs/02_conditionals-f.tar.bz2>` and the :download:`complete, working example <code/tarballs/02_conditionals-f_solution.tar.bz2>`.

 You can perform the same operation on a collection of items with |foreach|: